Best Divorce & Family Lawyers In Singapore

 LAWYER FEES & DIVORCE COST IN SINGAPORE

 Divorce can be a costly and stressful process in Singapore.
-Some contentious and contested Divorce cases in Singapore can cost up to $30,000 or more.
-This can be an extremely significant and large amount of money, so it’s important to make sure you’re getting the best representation during your Divorce proceedings.
+Some contentious and contested Divorce cases in Singapore can cost a fortune, so it’s important to make sure you’re getting the best representation during your Divorce proceedings.

 Our lawyer fees for Divorce in Singapore depend on the scope and amount of work involved – this is something that we always discuss and agree on with you before we start work.